 The Galaxy A series forms the bedrock of Samsung's mid-range ambitions.
 The A-series started by bringing features previously limited to Samsung flagships at a much more affordable price point.
 While it was traditionally focused on the mid-range segment, Samsung got rid of the entry-level Galaxy J series in 2019 and folded them into the Galaxy A lineup.

-The result is that the Galaxy A series now starts under $150, thanks to devices like the Galaxy A02.
-While the budget Galaxy A options make it easier to upgrade to one of the best cheap Samsung phones in 2021, the mid-range options like the Galaxy A52 and A52 5G offer exciting new features for those who want the latest screen tech and 5G connectivity.
+The result is that the Galaxy A series now starts under $100, thanks to devices like the Galaxy A02.
+While the budget Galaxy A options make it easier to upgrade to one of the best cheap Samsung phones, the mid-range options like the Galaxy A52 and A52 5G offer exciting new features for those who want the latest screen tech and 5G connectivity.

-Choosing the ideal device for your needs can get confusing, with eight models to pick from across various price points.
-So if you're looking to pick up a new phone in 2021, here's what you need to know about the Galaxy A series.
+Choosing the ideal Galaxy A phone for your needs can get confusing, with over eight models to pick from across various price points.
+So if you're in the market for a new phone in 2022, here's what you need to know about the Galaxy A series.

-Samsung has always carried over designs from the Galaxy S flagships over to the A-series, and we see that this time around.
-The 2021 Galaxy A models have a prominent camera housing with large rings around the sensors, but unlike the Galaxy S21 series, there's no metal trim for the camera housing.
-Instead, the modules protrude directly from the chassis, and the subtle design feels refreshing.
+The latest slate of Galaxy A models — the Galaxy A53 and A73 — have a prominent camera housing with large rings around the sensors, but unlike the Galaxy S22 series, there's no metal trim for the camera housing.
+Instead, the modules protrude directly from the chassis, and the subtle design is refreshing.

 Galaxy A72 is a large-screened battery monster

-Like last year's Galaxy A71, the A72 delivers a large screen and a massive battery.
+Like the Galaxy A71, the A72 delivers a large screen and a massive battery.
 The 6.7-inch AMOLED panel is one of the best you'll find in this category, and the phone has a 90Hz refresh rate, making everyday interactions buttery smooth.

-The hardware hasn't changed too much; the Snapdragon 720G chipset delivers similar performance as last year's 730G, and you get 6GB of RAM as well as 128GB of storage out of the box.
-There's a microSD slot — unlike the Galaxy S21 series — and you'll also find IP67 dust and water resistance.
-The 64MP lens at the back is unchanged from last year, and for 2021 Samsung added an 8MP zoom lens that offers 3x zoom.
+The hardware hasn't changed too much; the Snapdragon 720G chipset delivers similar performance as the 730G, and you get 6GB of RAM as well as 128GB of storage out of the box.
+There's a microSD slot — unlike the Galaxy S22 series — and you'll also find IP67 dust and water resistance.
+The 64MP lens at the back is unchanged, and Samsung added an 8MP zoom lens that offers 3x zoom.

 With a 5000mAh battery, the Galaxy A72 easily manages to last two days between charges.
 And when you do need to charge it, there's 25W fast charging.
 The more significant change around the A72 is the software; the phone comes with One UI 3.1 based on Android 11 out of the box, and it will get monthly security updates and three guaranteed Android version updates.